WidowsSonVt/Micron-1/EuclidMount/README.md

 ## Gantry mount is the same, probe dock and X carriage mount is new design.
 ## mostly done but still work in progress.

+## Not tested yet, Micron build in progress.

 To do:
 - find the best print orientation for probe dock and add built-in supports
 - add cover for dock